alex-soldatkin/russian_bank_accounting/memory-bank/progress.md

     - Interactive line charts for total assets (`total_assets_time_series.html`, `log_total_assets_time_series.html`).
     - Interactive histograms and density plots for Return on Assets (ROA) (`roa_histogram.html`, `roa_density_plot.html`).
 - The `ggsave` syntax for `lets-plot` has been corrected in both visualization scripts and documented in `memory-bank/techContext.md`.
+- **Sankey Dashboard Refactoring and Enhancements**:
+    - Data processing logic refactored from pandas to DuckDB.
+    - Implemented 'power' transformation mode for better visual distinction of flow thicknesses.
+    - Fixed SQL query for `regn_sample` aggregation to resolve `Parser Error`.
+    - Corrected passing of `power_exponent` parameter from UI to data processing.
+    - Ensured correct link colors, alpha values, and tooltip information (unique bank count, sample REGNs).
+    - Correctly positioned 'Exit' bucket node at the bottom.
+    - Fixed missing year markers on the Sankey diagram.

 ## What's left to build
-- **Remaining Visualization Scripts:** Continue creating individual Python scripts in `./visualisations` for the other proposed interactive dashboards using `lets-plot`.
-- **Outlier Detection:** Implement methods to identify and visualize outliers in the data.
-- **Static Visualizations:** Generate PNG and SVG versions of all visualizations (currently only HTML is generated).
-- **Refine Preprocessing:** Further refine data preprocessing and normalization strategies as needed for specific visualizations.
+- **Further Refinements**: Based on user feedback, fine-tune the 'power' transform exponent or other visual aspects for optimal clarity.
+- **Add Unit Tests**: Consider adding automated unit/integration tests for `compute_sankey_for_variables` and related data processing functions.
+- **Code Cleanup**: Address any remaining linting or type warnings.

 ## Current status
-The project has completed the initial schema exploration, visualization planning, data preprocessing, and the implementation of the first set of visualizations, with corrected saving syntax.
-The next phase involves implementing the remaining proposed visualizations.
+The project has completed the initial schema exploration, visualization planning, data preprocessing, and the implementation of the Sankey dashboard with all requested features and fixes.
+The next phase involves user verification and potential refinements.

 ## Known issues
-- No known issues at this stage.
+- Pylance errors related to `ModuleType` attribute assignments are noted but do not affect runtime functionality.

 ## Evolution of project decisions
 - The decision to use `uv` for environment management was made to ensure consistency and reproducibility.
 - The emphasis on `lets-plot` stems from the requirement for interactive and visually appealing dashboards.
 - The modular approach for EDA and visualization scripts is intended to improve maintainability and collaboration.
-- The detailed visualization proposals will guide the implementation phase.
+- The detailed visualization proposals guide the implementation phase.
+- The refactoring to DuckDB was a significant architectural decision to improve performance and address data aggregation issues.
+- The introduction of the 'power' transform mode and REGN sampling in tooltips addresses user feedback for better visual distinction and data insight.